2-DAY WORKSHOP

 The Stained Glass Museum (Day One) is located in Ely Cathedral.
 It is accessed by a stone spiral staircase (40 stairs).
 As the Museum won’t be open when you arrive, please wait at the entrance door where someone will come and greet you and let you in.
 If this is your first visit to the Museum, our entrance is found through the main (west) door of the Cathedral and then turn right past the font.

-The Lighthouse Centre (Day Two) is located at 13 Lynn Road, Ely CB7 4EG.
+The Lighthouse (Day Two) is located at 13 Lynn Road, Ely CB7 4EG.
 Please wait at the entrance door where someone will come and greet you and let you in.

 About the Workshop